jeremyf/gm-notepad/README.md

 - [X] Support `\{\{table}-name}` You should be able to do `\{\{culture}-name}` and first evaluate to `{arabic-name}` and then get a value from the `arabic-name` table
 - [X] Ensure index names are lower-case
 - [ ] Hit 100% spec coverage
+- [ ] Create a "To Render Object"; When you parse the input, you push relevant lines to that "To Render Object".
+When you look at a table, you want to know what the column names are.

 ### Stretch TODO